preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/shared-links/index.rst

 Permissions for Shared Links
 *****************************
 Shared Links has a seperate Permissions setting, so any user can be set as a Shared Links administrator.
-This includes external users that has been invited in the Azure AD, meaning they can log in with their own Microsoft 365 account.
+This includes external users that has been invited in Entra ID, meaning they can log in with their own Microsoft 365 account.

 For more information about permissions, see: :doc:`Permissions for the Tenant </admin-settings/tenant-settings/permissions/index>`